findy-network/findy-network.github.io/content/en/blog/gophercon-uk-2023/index.md

 Gophers to write applications with graphical user interfaces for several platforms.
 UI development is not my favorite thing to spend my time on; therefore, I am always curious to find better, more fun ways to implement the mandatory user-clickable parts.
 Using Go would undoubtedly click the fun box.
-So I added another technology experiment to my TODO list.
+So, I added another technology experiment to my TODO list.

+In addition to these three themes, one session that handled JWT security was also memorable.
+Patrycja Wegrzynowicz hacked the audience live with the help of a small sample application she had built for this purpose.
+It demonstrated which kind of vulnerabilities we Go developers might have in our JWT implementations.

 {{< imgproc patrycja Fit "925x925" >}}
 <em>Patrycja hacking the audience with JWTs.
 </em>
 {{< /imgproc >}}

-In addition to these three themes, one session that handled JWT security was also memorable.
-Patrycja Wegrzynowicz hacked the audience live with the help of a small sample application she had built for this purpose.
-It demonstrated which kind of vulnerabilities our JWT implementations may have.
 The presentation was informative and entertaining with the live hacking, and the audience understood the problems well due to the hands-on examples.
-The session proved that there is no well-known battle-tested documentation on handling the JWTs.
+The session proved that no well-known battle-tested documentation exists on handling the JWTs.
 We have (too) many different libraries with different qualities, and it is easy to make mistakes with the token generation and validation.
 No wonder the audience asked for a book on the subject from Patrycja – we need better resources for a topic as important as this.

 ## See you in Florence

-Overall the event was well-organized, had a great atmosphere, and was fun to visit.
+Overall, the event was well-organized, had a great atmosphere, and was fun to visit.
 Meeting fellow Gophers, especially [the Women Who Go](https://www.womenwhogo.org/) members, was a unique treat.
 Let's set up our chapter in Finland soon.
 (If you are a Finland-based woman who writes Go code, please reach out!)
-I also got the chance to spend some free time in London and even share the World Cup final atmosphere with the English supporters cheering for their team.
+I also got to spend some free time in London and share the World Cup final atmosphere with the English supporters cheering for their team.

 {{< imgproc football Fit "925x925" >}}